 You May Also Be Interested In: What Home Improvement Adds the Most Value to Your House?

-The brush is easy to replace so the saw should last a long time and Hitachi gives a generous 5-year warranty.
+The brush is easy to replace so the saw should last a long time.
+Hitachi gives a generous 5-year warranty.

 Circular Saws for Beginners: Closing Shop

-Choosing the best of any type of power tool involves research and testing done over time.
-Choosing the best circular saw for beginners requires even more investigation to find out what functions really matter and also what capabilities make for an easy to use, safe, versatile and dependable circular saw.
+Choosing the best circular saw for beginners requires even more investigation to find out what functions really matter.
+Along with this capabilities make for an easy-to-use, safe, versatile, and dependable circular saw.

-People new to using a circular saw will likely find themselves cutting boards to length, like 2×4’s or 2×6’s.
+Circular saw beginners will likely find themselves cutting boards to length, like 2x4s or 2x6s.
 Other common tasks include cutting sheet material down to size.
 Special features, such as bevel cuts, take practice but are worth doing as you gain confidence.

 What do you think?
 Are these good beginner circular saws?
 If you believe none of these circular saws is the best power saw for beginners?
-Let us know you experience.
+Let us know your experience.

 Related: Best Tile Saw!